Three Steps to a Healthier Email Marketing List

 Not Every Unsubscribe is a Crisis

 The best we can do is make opting out simple, give customers a chance to tell us why they’re leaving, and try to build some trust equity in the process.
-Remember, some will opt in again down the road.
+Remember, we’re playing the long game and some will opt in again down the road.

 Details Matter, So Does Perspective

-Here’s my advice for email marketing—and really any marketing tactic: Be honest and be awesome.
+Here’s my advice for email marketing, and really any marketing tactic: Be honest and be great.

 Make it clear what people are signing up for, and send them campaigns they’ll want to open.
 In other words, Ring True.